 But, nothing whatsoever happened and we could easily cross the hurdle posed by the Y2K bug.
 Similarly, it would not be wrong to say that we will also imbibe the changes that cloud computing will have on the way we do business.
 To put it plainly, cloud computing will provide more benefits than disadvantages.

-Cloud computing offers relatively low cost of operation.
+Cloud computing offers a relatively low cost of operation.
 As there is no upfront cost for the hardware installation, the only charges would be for the fees charged by the service provider.
 All one has to do is to enrol with such service providers who suit our business needs.
-Cloud computing has a great accessibility.
-You can store all your valuable data on remote third party servers and access the same at any time and any place.
+Cloud computing has great accessibility.
+You can store all your valuable data on remote third-party servers and access the same at any time and any place.
 You can even access your data on the move, as far as you are connected to the ubiquitous internet.

 Cloud computing is a service that is easy to manage.
 They will be maintained, managed and upgraded by the service provider whom you pay a fee.
-Most of these servers are highly resistant to data loss as they are blessed with state of the art high end security measures.
+Most of these servers are highly resistant to data loss as they are blessed with state of the art high-end security measures.
 Cloud computing services are more flexible than your regular web hosting services.
 The service provider can extend the storage capacity as per your business requirements and you have to pay a fee for the same.

 Thus, we see that although cloud computing is a relatively new technology that has hit us; we have already put in place the necessary security barriers which will increase its efficiency.
-Every cloud service package has tailor made packages for big, medium and small enterprises.
+Every cloud service package has tailor-made packages for big, medium and small enterprises.
 Thus, the cloud service provider gives you the choice of your preferred package which will suit your business requirements and you need not pay anything extra for the service.